dotnet/docs/docs/core/diagnostics/compare-metric-apis.md

 ### EventCounters

 The [EventCounters](event-counters.md) API came next after `PerformanceCounters`.
 This API aimed to provide a uniform cross-platform experience.
-The APIs are available by targeting .NET Core 3.1+, and a small subset is available on .NET Framework 4.7.1 and above.
+The APIs are available by targeting .NET 6+, and a small subset is available on .NET Framework 4.7.1 and above.
 These APIs are fully supported and are actively used by key .NET libraries, but they have less functionality than the newer <xref:System.Diagnostics.Metrics?displayProperty=nameWithType> APIs.
 EventCounters are able to report rates of change and averages, but do not support histograms and percentiles.
 There is also no support for multi-dimensional metrics.
 Custom